 If you have been injured on a construction site in South Carolina, Hoffman Law Firm’s personal injury lawyers can help.
-Our experienced team is committed to helping you get the compensation you deserve, offering trusted legal advice along the way.
+Our experienced team of workers’ compensation attorneys (also known as worker’s comp or workman’s comp) are committed to helping you get the compensation you deserve, offering trusted legal advice along the way.

 Types of Construction Injuries

 8 Common construction site injuries result from the following: